-GRANT FOCUS: The Foundation awards grants to support its mission by partnering wise investments and purposeful giving within the Episcopal Diocese of Dallas, including development of new and existing churches, schools, and ministries.
-The Foundation also supports organizations and programs that are focused on mission-related projects, social outreach and other creative programs that strengthen our community and improve lives, and which support basic human needs in these areas: food insecurity; homelessness, poverty, and health insecurity.
+GRANT FOCUS: The Foundation prioritizes grants that strengthen and support new and existing Episcopal churches, schools, and ministries within the Episcopal Diocese of Dallas (the Diocese).

+The Foundation also supports non-Episcopal charitable organizations whose submitted program or project is consistent with Christian ministry and missions of the Foundation and the Diocese and which support basic human needs for under resourced people and communities in these areas: food insecurity; homelessness, poverty, and health insecurity.